 Introduction

 It is never too early to save for your retirement.
 For a start, you can estimate the amount that you need to have before you can retire comfortably using financial calculators found on sites such as CNN Money, Kiplinger, Motley Fool, and TIAA-CREF financial services.
 The good part is, there are many different types of retirement plans that you can participate, individually or with your employers.
 To help you save for retirement, there are many government-regulated and government-approved retirement accounts that you can contribute a certain amount to annually.
-Why should you enroll in a retirement plan NOW?
+Why should you enroll in a retirement plan now?
 Did you know that your retirement can last for 30 years or more?
 A common rule to follow is that a retiree will need up to 80% of his/her annual income today to retire comfortably.
 Unfortunately, the average benefit amount paid monthly by the Social Security Administration is only $1,177.

-Below are many advantages why you should start saving NOW:
+Below are many advantages why you should start saving now:

 Tax on employee and employer contributions is deferred until distributed.